 You can help to support this blog with a Paypal donation.
 Please log into Paypal.com and send a payment to the email address firstname.lastname@example.org.
 Or alternatively click the donate button.
 If you don’t have a Paypal account, just select “donate with card” after clicking the button.

-Or you can donate by making a payment directly into a special bank account I’ve set up for the purposes of this fundraiser, or by sending a cheque or postal order.
+If you have trouble using the button, or you prefer not to use Paypal, you can donate or purchase a t-shirt or map by making a payment directly into my bank account, or by sending a cheque or postal order.
 If you’d like to donate by one of these methods, please email me at email@example.com and I will send the necessary information.

 Please also use this email address if you would like the dug and me to come along to your local group for a talk.

 Gaelic maps of Scotland are available for £15 each, plus £7 P&P within the UK for up to three maps.
 T-shirts are £12 each, and are available in small, medium, large, XL and XXL sizes.
 P&P is £5 for up to three t-shirts.
 My books, the Collected Yaps Vols 1 to 4 are available for £11 each.
 P&P is £4 for up to two books.
 Payment can be made via Paypal.